josephnhtam/live-streaming-server-net/docs/tutorials/rtmp-server-events.md

 # RTMP Server Events

-There are multiple event handlers available, including `IRtmpServerConnectionEventHandler`, `IRtmpServerStreamEventHandler` and `IRtmpMediaMessageInterceptor`, which are useful for extending the behavior of LiveStreamingServerNet.
+There are multiple event handlers available, including `IRtmpServerConnectionEventHandler`, `IRtmpServerStreamEventHandler`, `IRtmpMediaMessageInterceptor` and `IRtmpMediaCachingInterceptor`, which are useful for extending the behavior of LiveStreamingServerNet.

 ## Interfaces